anvaka/ngraph/examples/fabric.js/Node and Browser/README.md

 # Node and Browser
-This example shows how to reuse code to render interactive graphs in your browser and how to save them as images in node.js
+This example shows how to reuse code to render interactive graphs in your browser and how to save them as images from node.js

 These images were created from node.js ([1]):